 Exomic cancer mutations breaking the highest scored uORFs, are listed in Supplemental Table 3.
 These mutations interrupt uORFs associated with well-studied oncogenes and tumor suppressors.
 MYC and BCL2 are the two genes associated with the greatest recurrence of uORF interruptions, and we identify recurrent mutation of positively scored uORFs associated with PTEN, TP53, ERCC1, and MSH5.
-GWAS SNPs listed in the NHGRI-EBI GWAS database, that impact our predicted uORFs are listed in Supplemental Table 4.
-GWAS diseases associated with SNVs interrupting positively scored uORFs include prevalent chronic conditions like obesity (rs11603334), osteoporosis (rs3755955), asthma (rs3771180), and type 2 diabetes (rs1552224).
-Additional variants associated with susceptibility and prognosis in cancer are discovered to interrupt positively scored uORFs, like rs779805 upstream of the VHL gene, and rs34330 upstream of CDKN1B.
-These disease associated SNVs, may owe their functional consequence to alteration of a translated uORF.
+GWAS SNPs listed in the NHGRI-EBI GWAS database that impact our predicted uORFs are listed in Supplemental Table 4.
+GWAS diseases associated with

+SNVs interrupting positively scored uORFs include prevalent chronic conditions like obesity (rs11603334), osteoporosis (rs3755955), asthma (rs3771180), and type 2 diabetes (rs1552224).
+Additional variants associated with susceptibility and prognosis in cancer are found to interrupt positively scored uORFs, like rs779805 upstream of the VHL gene, and rs34330 upstream of CDKN1B. [[PDM to SB: added text to convey uncertainty about GWAS results]]Although linkage disequilibrium and overlap among regulatory elements complicates interpretation of these GWAS studies, these disease associated SNVs7 may owe their functional consequence to alteration of a translated uORF.